-Magento Advanced Reporting is completely free and requires very little setup, so you won’t need a developer.
+Magento Advanced Reporting is completely free and requires very little setup, so that you won’t need a developer.
 It is based on Magento BI and can be set up directly from the Magento Dashboard (which has some simple graphs but, in our experience, is rarely used in earnest) (Business Intelligence)

 Magento BI is a cloud-based subscription service that the company offers.
 Following the acquisition of RJMetrics, they were able to incorporate this (in 2016).
-Magento BI can not only report on Magento statistics in a graphical format and through various customizable dashboards, but it can also pull data from other sources including Google Analytics, ERP, and CRM systems.
+Magento BI can not only report on Magento statistics in a graphical format and through various customizable dashboards, but it can also pull data from other sources, including Google Analytics, ERP, and CRM systems.

-Shopify Plus reporting is superior, with 13 comprehensive sales reports included in your monthly charge (as opposed to Magento’s 8) that provide details on Product Type, i.e. Category.
+Shopify Plus reporting is superior, with 13 comprehensive sales reports included in your monthly charge (as opposed to Magento’s 8) that provide details on Product Type, i.e., Category.
 If those aren’t enough, there are also Reporting and Analytics APIs.